Red Bar

-The SMT resistor marking systems provide are mainly used to enable service, repair and fault-finding.
+The surface mount resistor code systems provide are mainly used to enable service, repair and fault-finding.
 During manufacture the resistors are held either in tapes that are reeled, or in hoppers used for the surface mount machines.
 The SMD resistor markings can be used as a check to ensure the correct values are being fitted, but normally the reels or hoppers will be suitable marked and coded.

 Many SMD resistors do not have any markings on them to indicate their value.
 For these devices, once they are loose and out of their packaging it is very difficult to tell their value.
 Accordingly SMD resistors are typically used within reels or other packages where there is no chance of different values being mixed.